 OverviewEdmonds has a wide variety of parks.
 I’m sure you will find a park to fit your personality somewhere in the many Edmonds Parks.
 From an underwater park to large undeveloped areas with trails, to dog parks, to parks with play equipment for young children, there’s something here for everyone.
-The parks are listed below in alphabetical order.
+The parks are listed below in alphabetical order, with a short summary of each park, including a link to a more complete description.
 Most are located in Edmonds, although a few are located near-by, but outside the City of Edmonds.

 Dog Leash RulesEdmonds ordinance does not allow dogs in many of the city parks.
 However, eight City of Edmonds parks are open to dogs and their handlers on the designated trails only.
 Both leash and scoop laws are strictly enforced and must be observed when using these Parks: Yost Park, Maplewood Park, Pine Ridge Park, Sierra Park, City Park (southeast wooded area only), Mathay-Ballinger Park, Seaview Park, Haines Wharf Park, and South Marina Beach Park where dogs are allowed off leash in the Off-Leash Area.

-Anderson Center Field
+Anderson Center Field(700 Main Street)

 Brackett’s Landing North

 Brackett’s Landing North, including the Edmonds Underwater Park, is located north of the Edmonds Ferry landing on the waterfront at Main Street and Railroad Avenue, this park has a great underwater area.
 Kids will enjoy the sandy beach.
 (Main Street & Railroad Avenue)

 Brackett’s Landing SouthEnjoy the Brackett’s Landing South Park walkway down the waterfront south from the Edmonds Ferry Terminal to the Edmonds Marina.
 (100 Railroad Avenue South)

 Centennial Plaza(5th Ave N & Bell St)